MONITORING INTERNATIONAL LABOR STANDARDS

 National Academies Press,

 Suggested citation: National Research Council.
-(2003).
-Monitoring International Labor Standards: Summary of Domestic Forums.
-Roger McElrath, editor.
-Division of Behavioral and Social Sciences and Education and Policy and Global Affairs Division.
+(2004).
+Monitoring International La bor Standards: Techniques and Sources of Information.
+Committee on Monitoring International Labor Standards.
+Center for Education, Division of Behavioral and Social Sciences and Education and Policy and Global Affairs Division.
 Washington, DC: The National Academies Press.

 THE NATIONAL ACADEMIES